 Ventilation is key in a grow room, especially in a confined space.
 When you’re growing in a closet, maintaining proper airflow can become quite tricky.
 Ideally, you want your fan to be drawing in cool air from below and exhausting it out from above.
 This creates kind of a cross breeze that helps strengthen your plants.
 Depending on what your closet is like and how willing/able you are to modify it, you’ll have to get a little creative for this part.

 For a super simple solution, you can try propping the door open a bit while the lights are on.
 Place one fan at the base of the door and hang one fan at the top of the door in the interior of the grow room, blowing hot air out.
 You can close the door when the lights are out, to ensure total darkness.
-Computer fans work well, and can find them for about $15 on Amazon.
+Computer fans work well and you can find them for about $18 on Amazon.

 Some people get fancy with ducting, as shown in the above video.
 Ventilation is much easier if you’re growing in a cabinet, you can cut a hole on the top of one side of the unit and the bottom of another.
 Mount one computer fan on the interior, pulling air inward.
 Mount another computer fan on the exterior of the opposite side, pulling air outward.